Garfield-kh/PoseTriplet/README.md

 </table>

 # Installation
-TBD.
+* Please refer to [`README_env.md`](./README_env.md) for the python environment setup.

 # Data Preparation
-TBD.
+* Please refer to [`estimator/README.md`](./estimator/README.md) for the preparation of the dataset files.

+# Training
+Please refer to [`script-summary`](./imitator/script-summary-gt2d-v5.sh) for the training process.
+We also provide a [checkpoint folder](https://drive.google.com/drive/folders/1iGh1Sk30Tg8-UgGXM_8KwTQSbh7jcW9Y?usp=sharing) here with better performance, which support that this framework has the potential to reach the same performance as fully-supervised approaches.

 # Inference
 We provide an inference code [here](https://github.com/Garfield-kh/PoseTriplet/tree/main/estimator_inference).
 Please follow the instruction and download the pretrained model for inference on videos.

-# Training (training files will be released soon...)
-TBD.

 # Citation
 If you find this code useful for your research, please consider citing the following paper:

 ```bibtex
 @inproceedings{gong2022posetriplet,